-It’s been a bit of a heartache for me over the past three and a half years to try and make breastmilk jewellery.
+It’s been a bit of a heartache for me 2015-2018 to try and make breastmilk jewellery.
 When I first started I struggled with my preservation method, and although I got this down to a fine art and even blogged about it and run the Breastmilk Jewellery Group on Facebook, I still find it a long process.
 It takes so much extra time to do the milk compared with cremation ashes and hair.
 It tends to sap all of my energy and has had me feeling uninspired for other kinds of work.
 I don’t get the same satisfaction from making breastmilk jewellery, it is nice to help someone remember their breastfeeding journey, but it’s not comparable to helping someone keep their loved one’s hair or ashes close.
 I don’t get the same enjoyment seeing the finished pieces either, because breastmilk jewellery doesn’t have the same variety as the others.
 I think I’ve grown tired of making them.

 Making The Rest